 We also keep quantitative data on e-book use too and if students don’t use them, we want to know why (we agonise about a lot in the library).
 But if you’d like to know more about whether a title is accessed, how long it is looked at, there are all sorts of analytics and fluid data that can be explored.

 Copyrights (and wrongs)

 Finally, what about copyright and attribution in the age of copy and paste?
 Do your students know it’s not appropriate to patchwork ideas together without acknowledging their sources and engaging in critical debate with them.
 Do they know about creative commons licenses and the use of online images?
-According to the government Online Copyright Infringement TRacker (2018) an estimated 15% of UK internet users aged 12+ “consumed at least one item of online content illegally in the past three months” and 44% explained the reason for their infringment as “it is free”.
+According to the government, Online Copyright Infringement Tracker (2018) an estimated 15% of UK internet users aged 12+ “consumed at least one item of online content illegally in the past three months” and 44% explained the reason for their infringement as “it is free”.